futuremed-ru/covid/lungs-covid-19-classifier/README.md

 The images were picked in a way, that sub-dataset may contain only one image of a certain patient.
 In other words we had 450 unique patient images.

-Next, we joined all the data.
+Next, we combined all the data.
 And resulting dataset stats were following:

 | Label         | Images count | Patients count |
 | ------------- |-------------:| --------------:|